Sublimis/UrbanBiker/README.md

 We will respond to you as soon as possible, likely within 24 or 48 hours.
 If we have any further questions, expect a response back.

 IMPORTANT: Issues and feature requests here are public.
-If you have some more private question, you can write to our e-mail: contact@urban-bike-computer.com.
+Please write to our e-mail for more private communication: contact@urban-bike-computer.com.